KMengBrown/Principal-Manifold-Estimation/README.md

 # Principal-Manifold-Estimation

-Description: This repository is devoted to the principal manifold estimation (PME) algorithm.
+* Description: This repository is devoted to the principal manifold estimation (PME) algorithm.
 The PME algorithm comes from the paper "Principal Manifolds: A Framework and Model Complexity Selection" by Kun Meng and Ani Eloyan (hereafter ME).
 This paper is available at https://arxiv.org/pdf/1711.06746.pdf.

-Depends R (>= 3.0)
+* Depends R (>= 3.0)

+* Maintainer: Kun Meng <kun_meng@brown.edu>

 In addition to this "README" file, there four files in this repository.